Duomo of Monza: Theodelinda Chapel

 Apart from the Iron Crown, the most famous attraction of the church is the Chapel of Theodelinda.
 It has 15th-century frescoes from the Zavattari workshop depicting stories of the queen's life, such as the dove episode, her marriage proposal, her meeting with her first husband, Authari, the latter's death in battle, and her new marriage with Agilulf.
 All the figures are portrayed with rich garments typical of the Visconti era.

-The vault is decorated with 14th century figures of saints and evangelists enthroned.
-On the outer arch are depicted Theodelinda with her court venerating Saint John the Baptist.
+The vault is decorated with 14th-century figures of saints and evangelists enthroned.
+On othe outer arch are depicted Theodelinda with her court venerating Saint John the Baptist.

-The Alabardieri guard
+Alabardieri guard

 An ancient and unusual privilege of the Duomo is its right to employ ceremonial armed guards, along the lines of the Papal Swiss Guard at the Vatican.
 Known as Alabardieri from the halberds they carry, the date of their institution is described in a 1763 edict of Maria Theresa of Austria as ‘immemorial’.
-Their eighteenth-century style uniform, of blue wool with gold braiding and a belt buckle with an image of the Iron Crown, is unchanged from that approved in the edict, except that since the Napoleonic period the bicorne hat has replaced the earlier tricorne.
+Their 18th-century style uniform, of blue wool with gold braiding and a belt buckle with an image of the Iron Crown, is unchanged from that approved in the edict, except that since the Napoleonic period the bicorne hat has replaced the earlier tricorne.

+The Bells

+The bell tower is home to a concert of 8 bells in diatonic scale major of La.
+The bells were fused in 1741 by the Milanese Bartolomeo Bozzi, who also created the bells of the Basilica di Sant'Ambrogio.
+The bell tower has the characteristic of using a bell sound system known as "swing" (in Italian "slancio"), an exception in the Diocese of Milan, which instead uses the system "Ambrosian".